 In the process of researching the idea’s feasibility, he discovered Plant Chicago, a “vertical farming” project, directed by John Edel in the Back of the Yards neighborhood on the south side of Chicago.
 The Urban Canopy began a pilot rooftop farm at The Plant in the beginning of 2011 with a few test systems as a proof of concept.

-Although no longer on The Plant's rooftop, The Urban Canopy has grown to be a crew of up to 18 passionate people.
-This crew has grown thousands of wheat grass and micro-green trays in an indoor growing space.
-The team has become part of a growing community of Farmer's Markets that spread to some of Chicago's "food deserts".
-The Urban Canopy's Local Unified CSA now runs for most of the year, including in the winter, and has prepared over 1,200 shares.
-A Compost Club and an outdoor farm tie the local food cycle together with a food scrap collection service that takes valuable nutrients from eco-conscious Chicago eaters and produces compost vital for healthy soil in a two-acre farm in the Englewood neighborhood.
-The Urban Canopy has also become a support system for several community & school gardens.
+Although no longer on The Plant's rooftop, The Urban Canopy has grown into a much bigger crew of passionate people.
+This crew has grown thousands of wheatgrass and micro-green trays in our indoor growing space at Plant Chicago.
+The team has become part of a growing community of conventional and pop up Farmer's Markets throughout the city of Chicago.
+The Urban Canopy's Local Unified CSA now runs for 36 weeks of the year and has delivered over 1,200 shares.
+Compost Club and an outdoor farm tie the local food cycle together with a food scrap collection service that takes valuable nutrients from eco-conscious Chicago eaters and produces compost vital for healthy soil on a two-acre farm in the Englewood neighborhood.

 The Urban Canopy is a for-profit business registered in Illinois in 2011.
 We are currently exploring becoming “B-Corp” certified with a triple bottom line of “People, Planet, & Profit.”